 Mediation is an informal and confidential process of assisted problem-solving and negotiation.
+All mediations are currently being conducted live using a video conferencing platform.
 The mediation model we use at Tampa Friendly Divorce was designed to make the transition of divorce easier and less expensive.
-Our mediation team’s mission is to help you reach your goal: a customized Marital Settlement Agreement (“MSA”), which describes how you have agreed to handle your money and divide your assets and debts; a Parenting Plan, which describes how you will co-parent your children; and the Child Support Guidelines Worksheet.
+Our team’s mission is to help you reach your goal: a customized Marital Settlement Agreement (“MSA”), which describes how you have agreed to handle your money and divide your assets and debts; a Parenting Plan, which describes how you will co-parent your children; and the Child Support Guidelines Worksheet.
 These are the main divorce documents most likely to benefit from mediation.

 While many couples go through this process without attorneys (to save money, among other things), some couples (or individual spouses) will use attorneys and financial experts as consultants.
 In fact, we encourage both of you to consult with an attorney to review the MSA before signing.